cdent/wsgi-intercept/README.md

 To Do
 -----

-* https support using `http.client` is not currently working because of issues with recursive calls after the class is overridden.
+* https support using `http.client` is only somewhat implemented.